qijinshe/IBS-Grasping/README.md

 "deepdifferentiablegrasp" is also important in our project.
 Here we only provide [compiled files](https://drive.google.com/drive/folders/1xSJMm63BTmK7nC0Cjk6wA3so6irjcQXJ).

+Last, you need to compile ROS packages in the root directory:
+>catkin_make

 ## Running

-First, you need to compile ROS packages in the root directory:
->catkin_make

-Then run devel/setup.bash to configurate environment setting:
+First, run devel/setup.bash to configurate environment setting:
 > source devel/setup.bash